The US government has a new policy for terminating international students' legal status

 The new details emerged in lawsuits filed by some of the students who suddenly had their status canceled in recent weeks with little explanation.

 In the past month, foreign students around the U.S. have been rattled to learn their records had been removed from a student database maintained by Immigration and Customs Enforcement.
-Some went into hiding for fear of being picked up by immigration authorities or abandoned their studies to return home.
+Some went into hiding for fear of deportation or abandoned their studies to return home.

 On Friday, after mounting court challenges, federal officials said the government was restoring international students' legal status while it developed a framework to guide future terminations.
 In a court filing Monday, it shared the new policy: a document issued over the weekend with guidance on a range of reasons students' status can be canceled, including the revocation of the visas they used to enter the U.S.